WSU-kduncan/ceg3120-KGallo-H/Project1/README.md

     - To clone a repository use `git clone user@AWS_IP:home/user/repo_name.git`
     - The AWS_IP can be the public IP or the `host` name from the .ssh config file to log in as that user
     ![Git clone](gitClone.png)

     ![clonedRepo](clonedRepo.png)
 2. Add, Commit, Push
     - You can create a file and add for tracking with `git add`
-    - You can make a commit with the command `git commit -a` or `git commit -m "commit text here`
+    - You can make a commit with the command `git commit -a` or `git commit -m "commit text here"`
     - To push your changes use `git push`